phillipj/node-plex-api-headers/README.md

 Contributions are more than welcome!
 Create an issue describing what you want to do.
 If that feature is seen to fit this project, send a pull request with the changes accompanied by tests.

-## Changelog

-### v1.1.0

-- Only add additional headers which has string as their value.

-### v1.0.0

-Initial release.
-Pretty much extracted as was when the code once existed in the plex-api module itself.

 ## License
 (The MIT License)